ZiggyCreatures/FusionCache/docs/Events.md

 FusionCache has a comprehensive set of events you can subscribe to, so you can be notified of core events when they happen.

-They cover both high-level things related to the FusionCache instance as a whole such as cache hits/misses, fail-safe activations or factory timeouts but also more lower level things related to each specific layer (memory/distributed) such as evictions in the memory cache, serialization/deserialization errors or cache hits/misses, but specific for each specific layer.
+They cover both high-level things related to the FusionCache instance as a whole such as cache hits/misses, fail-safe activations or factory timeouts but also more lower level things related to each specific level (memory/distributed) such as evictions in the memory cache, serialization/deserialization errors or cache hits/misses, but specific for each specific level.

 Each event is modeled with native .NET `event`s so if you know how to use them you'll feel at home subscribing and unsubscribing to them.

 They are grouped into "hubs":

 - **general**: useful for high level events related to the FusionCache instance as a whole.
 It is accessible via the `cache.Events` object
-- **memory layer**: useful for the lower level memory layer.
+- **memory level**: useful for the lower level memory level.
 It is accessible via the `cache.Events.Memory` object
-- **distributed layer**: useful for the lower level distributed layer (if any).
+- **distributed level**: useful for the lower level distributed level (if any).
 It is accessible via the `cache.Events.Distributed` object

 An event handler is a simple .NET function you can express in the usual ways (lambda, etc...).